gtjnewell/ProgrammingAssignment2/TESTCASES.md

     [1,]   -2    3
     [2,]    3   -4

-* This can also be inspected using the getinverse() function
+* This can also be inspected using the getinverse() function of the matCO object

     `> matCO$getinverse()`